Lift Vault

 4. Arms & Shoulders

-5. Rest (End of cycle 1)
+5. Rest (end of cycle 1)

-6. Chest & Back (Start of cycle 2)
+6. Chest & Back (start of cycle 2)

 7. Legs & Abs

-A and B represent superset groups: you will perform exercise A1, rest the specified time, perform exercise A2, rest the specified time, and so on, until 10 sets of A1 and A2 have been completed.
+Each workout has four exercises split into two groups: A and B. A and B are superset groups.
+You do exercise A1, rest the specified time, do exercise A2, rest the specified time, and repeat until you’ve completed 10 sets of both A1 and A2.

 However, there is minimal rest between sets (about 60 seconds when performed in sequence and 90-120 seconds when performed as a superset), which incurs cumulative fatigue.
-(Interestingly enough, you might find you get stronger again during the eighth and ninth sets – this is because of a short-term neural adaptation.)
+(Interestingly enough, you might find you get stronger again during the eighth and ninth sets, this is because of a short-term neural adaptation.)
 Because of the importance of the rest intervals, you should use a stopwatch to keep the rest intervals constant.
 This is very important, as it becomes tempting to lengthen the rest time as you fatigue.

-– Charles Poliquin
+Charles Poliquin

 Tempo